Showing posts with label friendship. Show all posts

 "If it ain't broke don't fix it" I turned around and met a man who'd given me this unexpected advice while waiting in the AutoZone line.
 He heard me explain to the guy at the counter what I wanted and why I wanted it.
 "When you loosen bolts, free it with a hammer, and take the wiring clips apart you change the system, create new problems, the unexpected happens..."
 I thanked him, and the guy at the counter too, and left without the part.
 I don't know if the part eventually failed, if I truly avoided the repair cost, or if other problems might've truly been averted.

-I'm so thankful that this man intervened in my life - he could have remained silent.
-He also explained why he and his friends owned S10 pickups - they're a simple design, easy to understand, and easy to fix.
+I'm so thankful that this man intervened in my life - he could've remained silent.
+In the parking lot, he also explained why he and his friends owned S10 pickups - they're a simple design, easy to understand, and easy to fix.
 His friends worked together to solve their common problem - everybody needs a vehicle to get them from here to there.
 He said that they got together most Saturdays to maintain their trucks and live life together too.

 An S10

 The group of guys, working on their S10s, was an "ecclesia."
 Ecclesia is the Greek word for "a called out group of people."
 The New Testament word, ecclesia, is translated as church in my Bible translation.
 Does that mean that this guy and his friends were a church that met regularly and cared for each other?
 How might the only church in town be better off if it were more like this group of S10 owners?
-It sounds much better than working on my car by myself in my own driveway - hoping that things go well and relying on myself.
+It sounds much better than working on my car alone - hoping that things go well and relying on me.

 Just for today...